SE-Stuttgart/kib3_moodle_docker/README.md

   Then, click the `moodle-docker` container.
 This opens a log view.
 Watch this log to see when the installation finished:
  ![Bildschirmfoto 2023-08-23 um 16 56 48](https://media.github.tik.uni-stuttgart.de/user/3040/files/b8014a87-fd4e-4981-b144-dc641cfe4d41)

-6. Once the container is running, you can access it through http://localhost:8000 in your browser
+6. Once the container is running, you can access it through e.g. http://localhost:8081 (if using default confiuration, otherwise navigate to the value you specified in  `MOODLE_SERVER_URL`) in your browser.

 7. Use the admin credentials from ``config.env`` to log in.
 You should see the restored course now.